EDS348 Global Environmental Governance

 Background in basic social science theory

-Term paper and excursion.
+Group work with associated seminars.
+Excursion.
 Students are expected to attend a minimum of 60% of the classes offered by the course.

 Reduction of credits: